Active Directory Domain Services

 Your Office 365 users are authenticated by domain controllers in your environment.
 These Office 365 domain controllers participate in the authentication process by issuing either Kerberos referrals and tickets for applications using the Kerberos protocol or by passing through authentication requests to your domain controllers for applications using the NTLM protocol.

 Microsoft does not enforce the use of any one authentication protocol on its domain controllers.
 The configuration of each Office 365 application influences which protocol is used.
-In practice, both the Kerberos version 5 and NTLM (versions 1 and 2) protocols are available and used within Office 365 dedicated plans.
+In practice, both the Kerberos version 5 and NTLM (versions 1 and 2) protocols are available and used in Office 365 Dedicated plans.
 The Active Directory architecture is optimized for both protocols.
-Additional overview information for each protocol can be found in the Microsoft TechNet articles NTLM Overview and Kerberos Authentication Overview.
+For additional overview information for each protocol, see NTLM Overview and Kerberos Authentication Overview.

 Configure the trust in the Microsoft Managed Forest.